 Does high DHEA cause weight gain?

 The answer turns out to be slightly more complex than that.

-Remember that the 3 most common causes of high DHEA include the following conditions: Stress, PTSD and PCOS.
+Remember that the 3 most common causes of high DHEA include the following conditions: Stress, PTSD, and PCOS.

-Stress by itself has been shown to cause high cortisol, a reduction in sleep, insulin resistance in addition to high DHEA levels.
+Stress by itself has been shown to cause high cortisol, a reduction in sleep, and insulin resistance in addition to high DHEA levels.

 PTSD is often associated with mood changes/neurotransmitter changes which may alter diet and appetite.

 Taken at face value it seems that the DHEA is probably NOT responsible for weight gain directly, but instead weight gain is the result of other hormone imbalances that tend to accompany high DHEA.

 If you have high DHEA and you are experiencing weight gain then your goal should be to find and treat the underlying cause of your high DHEA.

 This will be the most effective way to lose weight.